 More often than not, when children have an emotional disturbance, these behaviors persist for a long time.
 Yet, most students with emotional problems sit undetected in general education classrooms.

 Students with emotional and behavioral disorders have unique learning needs and struggle differently compared to their peers without such challenges.
-Therefore, it is of utmost importance that teachers in the classroom implement specially designed instruction for students with EBD.
+Therefore, it is important that teachers implement specially designed instruction for children with emotional disturbance in the classroom.

 Instructional strategies for students with behavioral problems must prioritize their unique needs and challenges.
 To fulfill this goal, it is crucial to create a positive, inclusive, and well-structured learning environment that actively supports social and emotional development, enhances self-concept, and fosters positive behavior.